-The KUHL Kontra Air is a predominantly cotton hiking pant that is easily one of the best choices that we tested for use in hot climates.
+The KUHL Kontra Air is a predominantly cotton hiking pant that is easily one of the best choices we tested for use in hot climates.
 With 11 different ventilation points — two behind the knees, two in the crotch, two vertical thigh pockets, two front hand pockets, two rear pockets, and one left side drop pocket — this pant has more escapes for built-up heat than any other.
-It pairs the exemplary ventilation with a cool, light, and breathable fabric made up of 72% cotton and only 26% nylon.
-These slim fitting pants have probably the most comfortable feeling fabric against the skin of any that we tested, but also come with the serious drawback of being nearly worthless in a rain storm.
-In our overall ratings, they were pretty much exactly in the middle, but we think they make an incredible choice for those who prefer pants in a hot or humid climate.
+It pairs its excellent ventilation with a cool, light, and breathable fabric made up of 72% cotton and 26% nylon.
+These slim fitting pants feel the most comfortable against the skin of any pair that we tested.Their serious drawback is that they offer no water resistance.
+In our overall ratings, they are pretty much down the middle, but we think they make an incredible choice for those who prefer pants in a hot or humid climate.

 Cons: Very poor water resistance, slim fit may not be ideal for larger dudes

 Our Analysis and Test Results

 The KUHL Kontra Air is specifically designed to keep you cool in hot and humid climates, and we think it accomplishes this task admirably.
 Compared to the vast range of predominantly synthetic hiking pants we tested for this review, the finely woven Kontra Stretch fabric feels silky smooth and soft against the skin, altogether eliminating the rough or itchy feel typical to nylon pants.
 The high proportion of cotton is not without issue though; these pants absorb a lot of water in a rainstorm and are slow to dry afterward.
 It is worth noting that this pair is a variation of the KUHL Kontra pant, with a slimmer shape and added ventilation in the crotch and knees.
 For those who don't feel they need the extra vents, or who have thicker legs and want a looser fitting pant, we recommend trying out the original Kontra.